Canton of Courçon

 The Canton of Courçon is a former canton of the Charente-Maritime département, in France.
-It was disbanded following the French canton reorganisation which came into effect in March 2015.
+It was disbanded following the French canton reorganisation, which came into effect in March 2015.
 It consisted of 14 communes, which joined the canton of Marans in 2015.
-It had 14,928 inhabitants (2012).
-The lowest point was the river Sèvre Niortaise (2 m), the highest point was in Benon at 56 m, the average elevation was 12 m.
+It had 14,928 inhabitants, as per the 2012 census.
+The lowest point was the river Sèvre Niortaise (2 m), the highest point was in Benon at 56 m, and the average elevation was 12 m.
 The most populated commune was Saint-Jean-de-Liversay with 2,570 inhabitants (2012).

 Communes of Courçon

 The canton comprised the following communes: